Harsha5-max/Task-2/README.md

     - Document the entire process, including data preprocessing, model selection, and evaluation.
     - Explain the findings related to feature importance and factors influencing survival.
     - Write a comprehensive report summarizing the methodology and results for your LinkedIn profile.

+Results

+The system's predictions provide insights into the factors that were most likely to lead to survival during the Titanic disaster.
+Through the analysis of the model's output, it is possible to discern the significance of socio-economic status, age, gender, and other relevant variables in determining the survival outcomes.